Above is the amazing and unique New Zealand Copyright Commissioning Rule.

 Sounds wonderful!
 The problem is that hardly anyone in New Zealand knows about the NZ Commissioning Rule.
 Try asking artists, art agents, and even art directors of well-known art galleries and the answer trips of their tongues like treacle off a spoon.
 The commissioned copyright follows the artist.
 They are all wrong for in the NZ Commissioning Rule the copyright follows the commission NOT the Artist who is only the person asked to do the job on behalf of the commissioner.
 NZ Copyright Act 1994 Sec 21,3, (b) & Sec 4 (a)(b).

 So who owns the copyright work?
 Who is the First Owner and who is the Author.
 The copyright work is the special name given in The Copyright Act 1994 under Sec 2, Definitions and Sec 14 Property for the actual physical article.
 Is it the Commissioner?
 Is it the Author?
 Can the Author sell it and give the First Buyer Title?
-This is critical for the First Buyer of an art work has to have a valid Title to sell on.
+This is critical for the Buyer of an artwork has to have a valid Title to sell on legally.

 A lot of unpleasantness can follow if a commissioned NZ Artist, not knowing the NZ Commissioning Rule, decides he is The First Owner and sells on to an innocent third party as when the Commissioner finds out the artwork has to go back.

 The NZ Commissioning Rule is easy to understand if you consult the above crib sheet above.
 The whole thing is as clear as crystal.
 There can be exceptions as there are to all rules but the basics are easy to understand.
 In a Commission in NZ the Commissioner comes out on top.
 For Employers of artists in NZ, say like a NZ Walt Disney, it is the same.

 In New Zealand, if the copyright work is the artist's own idea and creation, the artist has hit the jackpot.
 The artist gets the lot, copyright work, copyright of image, full control, everything till 50 years after his death.